Skip to main content

 Awardee

-Dr. Lauren Williamson is a translational immunologist developing next-generation antibody therapeutics for infectious diseases, cancer, and autoimmunity.
-At Vanderbilt, she leads efforts in antibody discovery and engineering, with a focus on monoclonal and bispecific formats, expression optimization, and phage display technologies.
-Her research has contributed to candidate therapeutics targeting Zika, Ebola, influenza, and other high-impact pathogens.
+Dr. Lauren Williamson is a translational immunologist specializing in the development of next-generation antibody therapeutics for infectious diseases, cancer, and autoimmunity.
+At Vanderbilt, she leads initiatives in antibody discovery and engineering, with a focus on monoclonal and bispecific formats.
+Her research has contributed to the advancement of candidate therapeutics targeting Zika virus, Ebola virus, encephalitic alphaviruses, and other high-impact pathogens.

-She is also the founder of TissueAb, a novel in vivo screening platform for identifying tissue-targeting antibodies with broad potential in precision medicine.
-Supported by Vanderbilt’s Innovation Catalyst Fund, the platform exemplifies Dr. Williamson’s focus on translating immunological advances into real-world therapeutic solutions.
+In addition to her academic work, Dr. Williamson is the founder of TissueAb, an innovative in vivo screening platform designed to identify tissue-targeting antibodies with broad applications in targeted delivery.
+Supported by Vanderbilt’s Innovation Catalyst Fund, TissueAb exemplifies Dr. Williamson’s commitment to translating immunological breakthroughs into real-world therapeutic solutions.

 Department